tomordonez/tomordonez.github.io/_posts/2020-05-30-google-maps-api-python.md

 tags: [analytics, API, Python, Google Maps]
 ---

-(This blog post being revised.
+(This blog post is being revised.
 It might not show correctly in Safari/Reader view)

 This is a tutorial to extract data from the Google Maps API using Python.